bdjang/horizontal-bars-email-templates/README.md

 ## Putting It All Together

-By combining all the different variations, you can create informative, visually appealing, and mobile responsive data bars in email templates without relying on images.
+By combining all the different variations, you can create informative, visually appealing, and mobile responsive data bars in email templates without using images.

 ![databar5](https://user-images.githubusercontent.com/6575035/69486240-d2174b00-0e17-11ea-824c-aa04b13a8195.png)